YohanWadia/69/README.md

 In the perfect number... all 10 boxes will be filled up from 0 - 9.
 Hence no digit must repeat.

-but this particular number fails since 5 does repeat...
+but this particular number fails since 5 does repeat...and all the boxes of the array havent been filled up.

 ### <b>Digit Extraction<b> ======================================